A paperfolding paradise

 Is origami art?

 Finally, since this is a website which is primarily about origami, I ought to consider whether origami is art.
 The answer is clearly, No. Origami, like any other creative technique is not art per se.
 In fact nothing at all is art per se.
 However the principles touched on above can be applied to any individual piece of origami as easily as they can be applied to any piece of sculpture or painting.
 If I fold paper to make a wedge to stop a table rocking it is intended to have a practical purpose.
 It is therefore not art.
-Similarly, if I make a design on commission or in the hope of making money from it that is not art either.
-On the other hand if I fold paper just for the fun of folding paper or create designs just for the pleasure of doing so that is indeed art, and art of the purest kind.
+Similarly, if I make a design on commission or in the hope of making money from it that is not art either, however beautiful the result might be.
+On the other hand if I fold paper in order to satisfy my aesthetic sense (because I find process of folding paper, or the result of that process, beautiful) then that is indeed art, and art of the purest kind.